percona/postgresql-docs/docs/index.md

 * [`pgpool`](https://git.postgresql.org/gitweb/?p=pgpool2.git;a=summary) - a middleware between PostgreSQL server and client for high availability, connection pooling and load balancing.

-* [PostGIS](https://trac.osgeo.org/postgis/) - a spatial database extender for PostgreSQL.
-It allows GIS (Geographic Information Systems) objects to be stored in the database.

 * A collection of [additional PostgreSQL contrib extensions](https://www.postgresql.org/docs/13/contrib.html)